LaurynasGHub/price_it_API/README.md

 Calls all scrapers using searchTerm value (XX) and returns JSON format file with results.

+### GET /topSearches/results

+Gets search frequencies from server, sorts the result and returns top 5 searches.

 ## TODO

 ### Add key to API request so the user could be validated